 The listing broker, John Burger of Brown Harris Stevens, didn’t return a telephone call seeking comment on the deal.
 Hamamoto didn’t respond to an e-mail.

-NorthStar, a New York-based commercial property lender and investor, has been involved in deals including seizing Chicago’s landmark John Hancock Center this year from owners that included Goldman Sachs Group Inc. (GS)’s Whitehall real estate unit.
+NorthStar, a New York-based commercial property lender and investor, has been involved in deals including seizing Chicago’s landmark John Hancock Center this year from owners that included Goldman Sachs Group Inc. (GS:US)’s Whitehall real estate unit.
 NorthStar teamed with Deutsche Bank AG to buy out debtholders and take over the building, Chicago’s fourth-tallest.

-Hamamoto also served as executive chairman of Morgans Hotel Group (MHGC), owner of the Delano in Miami Beach, Florida, and the Hudson in midtown Manhattan.
+Hamamoto also served as executive chairman of Morgans Hotel Group (MHGC:US), owner of the Delano in Miami Beach, Florida, and the Hudson in midtown Manhattan.
 He resigned from that position and the board of Morgans on Nov.
 27.

 To contact the reporter on this story: Oshrat Carmiel in New York at email@example.com